- 1 month ago

 Benefits of a Healthy Liver

 There is much you can do to improve your health, simply by giving a little TLC to your Liver.
-If you have high cholesterol, then rather than taking a harmful statin drug, nurture your Liver!
-For a sluggish bowel, acne, poor immune system, bloating, or menopause supporting Liver function is key.

-The Liver & immune system?
+The Liver & Endocrine System

 Let’s say you eat a healthy balanced diet with only occasional alcohol but suffer from frequent chest infections, headaches, or skin irritations.
-Nothing to do with your Liver you think, until you connect to dots.
-You stay up too late at night then perhaps wake in the middle of the night.
-This is the time your Liver is the most active, dumping toxins and producing such things as natural killer cells for your immune system.
+Nothing to do with your Liver you think, until you connect the dots above.

 However, an active liver requires you to be resting at this particular time so it can get to work.
 If you wake during the nights sweating or feeling uncomfortable, tossing and turning, or getting hot feet then these are signs pointing to a disturbed Liver function.